 EDU2401 Early Field Experience II: Observation and Participation o.5 credits.
 A week of observation and participation in an early childhood, elementary, middle or secondary classroom.
-(Minimum 40 hours) Prerequisite(s): EDU2201
+(Minimum 40 hours) Prerequisite(s): EDU1401 urban Milwaukee schools to build basic instructional skills, cultural competencies, and classroom management techniques essential to the urban classroom in coordination with the Center for Urban Teaching.